flyingmachine/brave-clojure-web/content/6-do-things.md

 more optional arguments.)

 What you might not know, however, is how flexible this structure is.
-For example, a `function-expression` can be any expression which evaluates to a function.
+For example, a `function expression` can be any expression which evaluates to a function.
 The following are all valid function calls which evaluate to `6`: